Five of the Best Penny Stocks for Investors to Consider

 Our first on the list of the best penny stocks is a healthcare-focused company.
 While its white papers offer a lot of promising notes for the future, clearance of the company’s recent FDA-approved medical device are what makes it a pick right now.

 Avinger’s TIGEREYE product is nothing shy of groundbreaking.
 Technically, it is the next generation of image-guided chronic total occlusion crossing systems.
-For the regular investor, this new device has the capability of delivering real-time imaging from within the blood vessel.
-The product saw a limited release in the fourth quarter of 2020.
+For the regular person, this new device has the capability of delivering real-time imaging from within the blood vessel.
+The product saw a limited release at the end of 2020.
 However, it has now taken root in at least 30 clinical sites… And more than 160 cases have been successfully performed.
-This is expected to lead to a 60% increase in Avinger’s first-quarter revenue compared to last year.

 We’ve been hearing for years that robots will eventually take over the burger flipping at fast-food joints.
 And that is where things are are eventually heading… If for no other reason due to the current worker shortage in these positions.
 While it’s too late to invest in Flippy, the burger-tossing specialist, the impending rise of automation is still well within investors’ grasp.